 New Suez Canal

-The project was implemented over 12 months (one year) and opened in August 2010
+This project was implemented over 12 months (1 year) and was inaugurated in August 2015.